yogeshpv/python-intro/notes/notes.md

 letter_count = Counter(word)
 ```

 Let's say you have a list.
-You want to know all the idicies that each value appears on.
+You want to know all the indicies that each value appears on.
 With a stardard dictionary, you could do this:

 ```python
 lst = ['a', 'b', 'a', 'c', 'd', 'c', 'a']